keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus200.md

 Other discussion ground rules are posted online.

+### Tests

-**Quarter Tests:**  There are two quarter exams: one at the end of the first quarter, and one at the end of the third quarter.
+There are two quarter exams: one at the end of the first quarter, and one at the end of the third quarter.
 (No midterm or final).
 These exams will assess your knowledge of historical facts, philosophical definitions, and the ability to synthesize and apply concepts.
 The Study Guide is posted online.

+### Disputation Papers
-**Disputations:** Every 2 weeks or so, you will write a Philosophical Disputation paper.
+Every 2 weeks or so, you will write a Philosophical Disputation paper.
 Each disputation is pass/fail and worth approximately 4% of the semester grade.
 The instructions are posted online.

+### Extra Credit
-**Extra Credit?** Those who opt for extra credit may do so.
+Those who opt for extra credit may do so.
 Instructions are posted online.

-### Miscellany:
+### Miscellany

 1. **Bring your textbook** to every class.
 2. **Participate.** Participation is your responsibility; I may or may not call on you.
 Challenge yourself!